dubo-dubon-duponey/sh-art/README.md

 # Declare flags and arguments
 dc::commander::initialize
-dc::commander::declare::flag myflag "^(foo|bar)$" optional "a flag that does foo or bar" dc::commander::declare::arg 1 "[0-9]+" "" "somearg" "first mandatory argument, that must be an integer" dc::commander::boot
+dc::commander::declare::flag myflag "^(foo|bar)$" "a flag that does foo or bar" optional dc::commander::declare::arg 1 "[0-9]+" "somearg" "first mandatory argument, that must be an integer" dc::commander::boot

 # State that you need the `find` binary